Beat The Heat in Singapore: Interior Design Tips That Can Help You Stay Cool at Home

 Avoid East or West-Facing Units (If Possible)

-Tip: Opt for South or North facing units for less direct Sun during the day.
+Tip: Opt for North or South-facing units to minimise direct sunlight exposure during the day.

 Minimize Heat Penetration Through Window Coverings